ThonyPrice/Bachelor_Thesis/Presentation/manuscript.md

 In this study we decided to study feature selection methods from 2 types of "families".
 --
 ### Filter methods
 First filter methods.
 Here all features are ranked based on some condition, such as Entropy.
 It creates a ordered list of the most valuable features.
-The ranking is made as a preprocessing step and is independent of what Machine Learning classifier are to be used.
+The ranking is made as a preprocessing step and is independent of what Machine Learning classifier is to be used.
 --
 ### Wrapper methods